GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

 4. **Perform the Server installation**

     The installation is performed by a GsDevKit script.
 This script takes care of cloning the required projects to your server node, installing a stone of the specified version and and specified name, and starting that stone.
+Note: this script uses sudo to install, and will prompt you for your password.

    These instructions use 3.2.9 for `<GemStoneVersion>`; check for more recent [GemStone/S 64 Bit Releases](#gemstone-version-and-license).